Saturday March 10th in Monsal Dale in the Peak District. 10.00am to 5.00pm. Only 1 place still available.

 These one day courses, (which are the second part of our beginners’ digital photography courses) will teach how you can start using your camera’s controls for more creative results.
 The course locations have been carefully chosen for their range of subject matter – which will help you to learn how to control sharpness and blur in your images for creative effect by your use of shutter speeds and lens apertures.
-The courses will all feature photographing moving water – which is always one of the most popular subjects with our clients.
-We have tripods and filters available for you to borrow if necessary.
+The courses will all feature photographing moving water – which is always one of the most popular subjects with our clients – and we will have tripods and filters available for you to borrow if necessary.

 See below for more details of each course.
 Places cost £85.00 each (not including lunch), and there will be a maximum of only 6 people on each course.
 Please contact us if you would like a booking form, or if you require further information about any of our courses.

-As winter gives way to spring (hopefully!), we will be in the heart of the Peak District for our course on March 10th.
-Monsal Dale is beautiful at any time of year, but it has a special quality at this time of year – when there should be plenty of water coming over its magnificent weir, and the first wild flowers of spring coming into bloom.
-We will spend half the day here practising using long exposures to photograph the moving water (which is always extremely popular with our clients), then after a pub lunch we will go to another nearby location – chosen according to the light and weather conditions on the day.
-The course runs from 10.00am to 5.00pm.
+We have two courses scheduled for Monsal Dale over the next few months.
+As winter gives way to spring (hopefully!), our first course will be on March 10th.
+Monsal Dale is beautiful at any time of year, but it has a special quality at this time of year – when there should be plenty of water coming over its magnificent weir, and the first wild flowers of spring are coming into bloom.
+The second course will be held on June 30th, at the height of summer.
+On each course, we will spend half the day at the weir practising using long exposures to photograph the moving water (which is always extremely popular with our clients), then after a pub lunch we will go to another nearby location – chosen according to the light and weather conditions on the day.
+The courses run from 10.00am to 5.00pm.

 Any sort of digital camera is suitable for these courses, but the most flexible ones are digital slrs (e.g. Nikon, Canon, Sony or Pentax) or mirrorless compact system cameras (eg Olympus, Panasonic, Fujifilm, Samsung and Sony).
 Compact and bridge cameras can still be used, but they do have certain limitations due to their small sensor sizes.
 A tripod will be essential, but we will be able to lend you one if you don’t already have one (please let us know when booking if you need to borrow one).
 We also have a range of filters that you can borrow as well.